siyunfeng/PartyPal/README.md

 - Guest can browse a curated list of caterers or venues in their selected location.
 - Guest can sign up as a user.
-- User can "like" a specific caterer or venue of choice and is able to look at their list of liked choices.
+- User can "like" a specific caterer or venue of choice and is able to look at their list of saved choices.
-- Users can create an event
+- Users can create an event with

 ## Getting Started